suchipi/yavascript/meta/generated-docs/strings.md

 # quote (function)

-Wrap a string in double quotes, and escape any double-quotes inside using `\"`.
+Wraps a string in double quotes, and escapes any double-quotes inside using `\"`.

 ```ts
 declare function quote(input: string | number | Path): string;